ryangibbons58/odin-recipes/README.md

 This will require me to use my understanding of the terminal and creation of the HTML boilerplate for each webpage.
 I will need to use appropriately sized Headings, paragraph tags, image links, and lists (ordered and unordered).

 Finally, I will need to practice committing changes to Github and adding commit messages.

+I am making a change to the README file now, because I'd like to go throught the whole add/commit process, this time remembering to add a commit message (either using -m or not)